-The Revelations International Fine Craft and Creation Fair is a five-day event being held from 22nd May to 26th May 2019 at the Grand Palais Paris in Paris, France.
+The Revelations International Fine Craft and Creation Fair is a five-day event being held from 22nd May to 26th May 2019 at the Grand Palais Paris.
 The event showcases products in categories including contemporary jewellery, metal and glass sculpture, unique pieces, woodworking objects and products and services in the gifts and handicrafts industry.

 With 33 countries attending, the 2019 edition will be marked by a dramatic increase of international participants.
 Compared to 2017, twice as many regions of the world will be represented, with an emphasis on Oriental, African and Nordic influences.

 The highlight of the event is the international exhibition Le Banquet, installed in the nave of the Grand Palais.
 Praising the universality of fine crafts and creation, it is composed of archipelagos, represented by different exhibition islands each dedicated to a given region of the world.
 Eleven countries will be represented at this 2019 edition, for eight of whom it will be a first.